You won’t find any flour, butter, or oil in these ridiculously soft and tender flourless banana blondies!

 Why?
 Because bananas release a lot of moisture while they’re being pulverized, which is understandable but not so desirable… especially in a flourless recipe like this one where the dry ingredients are pretty minimal.
 And by minimal I mean a mere 1/2 cup of oats and 4 tbsp of coconut flour in the whole batch… which is kind of crazy considering the fluffiness factor…

 Next up we’ve got Greek yogurt.
 I love baking with this stuff because it adds a tonne of moisture and really reduces (or even eliminates) the need for any added oil or butter.
-I don’t normally calculate the nutritional info for my recipes, but I was particularly curious about this one, and one of these flourless banana blondies comes out to less than 100 calories (based on 16 servings; 125 for 12)… which is crazy for how tasty they are!
+I don’t normally calculate the nutritional info for my recipes, but I was particularly curious about this one, and one of these flourless banana blondies comes out to only 128 calories (based on 12 servings)… which is crazy for how tasty they are!

 I went with chocolate chips and walnuts for the add-ins, but you could go with whatever your heart desires… as long as it’s not fresh fruit.
 Nuts, seeds, chocolate, and dried fruit is okay, but the water content in fresh fruit is a little too high, and it would probably muck up the texture of the finished product.